BiologicalRecordsCentre/record-cleaner-service/README.md

 Full releases will also be deployed to staging.

 ## Production
-If a commit is tagged `v{semver} it will be built and deployed to record-cleaner.brc.ac.uk.
+Commits tagged `v{semver} are built with the intention of deployment to record-cleaner.brc.ac.uk.
+Automation of this is not enabled at present so manual intervention by someone with access to the host is needed for deployment.
+Currently it is hosted on the CEH production cluster in Lancaster.